 Table of contents

-A powerful onboarding process doesn’t stop at the signing of an offer letter.
-Companies need to do everything in their power to support employees in their transition to a new company.
+Companies need to do everything in their power to support new employees in their transition to a new company.

 Despite this, Gallup reports that only 12% of new employees feel their company has effective onboarding.
 The majority of new recruits are left to fend for themselves, laying the path for failure and early exits.
-This is often because business leaders either don’t know how to support new hires or don’t prioritize it.
+This is often because business leaders either don’t follow trends in employee engagement, don’t know how to support new hires or don’t prioritize it.

-In this article, we look at 8 effective new hire training tips so you can create a robust onboarding and training program to set your latest team members up for success.
+In this article, we look at 8 effective tips for training new employees so you can create a robust onboarding and training program to set your latest team members up for success.

 Identify Training Needs and Prepare Onboarding Resources

-Before you create a new hire training plan, you should determine what it’ll take for employees to be successful in their roles.
+If you want to know how to train new employees, it all starts with identifying what it’ll take for employees to be successful in their roles.
 You can do this by evaluating your business goals, speaking to the hiring manager, and reviewing industry standards.

 Further, try to understand employees’ knowledge levels before they join the company.
 You can identify new employee training needs through online surveys or practical assessments and conduct practical assessments in person or through video chat.